 - Linguistic differences: Pay attention to linguistic differences such as differing dialects and language barriers.
 If language is an impediment, consider email communication instead of face-to-face.

-- Ask questions: If you don't understand something, ask enough questions to get the necessary information.
+- Ask questions: If you don't understand something, ask enough questions for clarification.

-Define answers to FAQs and create guidelines for employees when they communicate outside of a department, whether to a colleague or a department lead or manager.
+Define answers to FAQs and create guidelines for employees when they communicate outside of a department, whether to a colleague, a department lead, or a manager:

 - Instruct your team on how to write effective emails to achieve buy-in and keep recipients engaged and responsive.

-- Create communication processes or workflows to instruct team members on the proposed methods and tools to use when contacting team members outside of their department.
+- Create communication processes or workflows to instruct team members on the proposed diagonal communication channels and protocols to use when contacting team members outside of their department.

 - Gather the workflows into a communications guide to make it easy for your team to access.